Benny0323/BS-Diff/README.md

 ```
 ### Download the checkpoint
 Due to the fact that our proposed model comprises two stages, you need to download both stages' checkpoints to successfully run the codes!
+These two files can be found in this link and you can easily download them:
 ### Evaluation
 To do the evaluation process, first run the following command of stage 1 (the conditional diffusion model):
 ```